Citric acid: Chemical characteristics

+Citric acid is known to occur as a monohydrate, though the anhydrous form can be obtained by crystallization from hot water.

+Water can be driven off the monohydrate to produce the anhydrate by heating to around 80 °C, though this can also occur at ambient temperatures slowly over time by efflorescence at humidities in range of ~50% or less.

-Citric acid can be obtained as an anhydrous (water-free) form or as a monohydrate.
-The anhydrous form crystallizes from hot water, while the monohydrate forms when citric acid is crystallized from cold water.
-The monohydrate can be converted to the anhydrous form at about 78 °C. Citric acid also dissolves in absolute (anhydrous) ethanol (76 parts of citric acid per 100 parts of ethanol) at 15 °C. It decomposes with loss of carbon dioxide above about 175 °C.
+Citric acid dissolves in absolute (anhydrous) ethanol (76 parts of citric acid per 100 parts of ethanol) at 15 °C. It decomposes with loss of carbon dioxide above about 175 °C.

-Citric acid is a tribasic acid, with pKa values, extrapolated to zero ionic strength, of 3.128, 4.761, and 6.396 at 25 °C. The pKa of the hydroxyl group has been found, by means of 13C NMR spectroscopy, to be 14.4.
+Citric acid is a triprotic acid, with pKa values, extrapolated to zero ionic strength, of 3.128, 4.761, and 6.396 at 25 °C. The pKa of the hydroxyl group has been found, by means of 13C NMR spectroscopy, to be 14.4.

 The speciation diagram shows that solutions of citric acid are buffer solutions between about pH 2 and pH 8.
 In biological systems around pH 7, the two species present are the citrate ion and mono-hydrogen citrate ion.
 The SSC 20X hybridization buffer is an example in common use.
 Tables compiled for biochemical studies are available.

-On the other hand, the pH of a 1 mM solution of citric acid will be about 3.2.
+Conversely, the pH of a 1 mM solution of citric acid will be about 3.2.
 The pH of fruit juices from citrus fruits like oranges and lemons depends on the citric acid concentration, with a higher concentration of citric acid resulting in a lower pH.

 Acid salts of citric acid can be prepared by careful adjustment of the pH before crystallizing the compound.
 See, for example, sodium citrate.